Checklist for great personal branding

 - Write down what motivates you, in 3 clear points

-Note down what you want to put forward
+Note down what you want to highlight

-- What you like to do
+- What you love doing,

-- What people often say about you
+- What people often say about you,

-- Your professional strengths and personal qualities
+- Your professional strengths and personal qualities.

 If you don't like a search result, click on the link and: